Remembering when Bayer Leverkusen's defensive, tactical masterpiece nullified Bayern Munich's attack

 "It was our best performance of the season in terms of working in front of our own goal,” Hrádecký enthused.
 "We didn't have the ball that much today, but we were also dominant against the ball," Alonso added.

 But Alonso didn't just have a clever plan in terms of his defence.
 The Werkself also played differently compared to their usual style when they had possession of the ball.
-Instead of pushing both full-backs up and only bringing left-back Alejandro Grimaldo into a line of four depending on the situation, Leverkusen operated in possession in a clear four-man line: Stanišić staying on the right while Grimaldo advanced into midfield on the left.
+Instead of pushing both full-backs up and only bringing left-back Alejandro Grimaldo into a line of four depending on the situation, Leverkusen operated in a clear four-man line in possession, with Stanišić staying on the right while Grimaldo advanced into midfield on the left.
 This was a decision that surprised Bayern.

-Thomas Tuchel also made an adjustment before the game and sent his team onto the pitch in an outside of the norm three-man backline - supposedly to mirror Leverkusen's offensive system.
+Then-Bayern boss Thomas Tuchel also made an adjustment before the game and sent his team onto the pitch in an outside-of-the-norm three-man backline - supposedly to mirror Leverkusen's offensive system.
 However, this formation proved largely ineffective due to Bayer's altered structure.
 The full-backs Stanišić and Hincapié were repeatedly able to dribble far infield and open up space.

 Alonso: “A different game than normal”

-On average, Leverkusen had 57.8 per cent ball possession per game this season - the second highest figure in the Bundesliga.
-But against Bayern (in first place with 60 per cent), Saturday's hosts dominated the game in their work against the ball while not losing their own offensive threat.
-Once they reached the opponent's penalty area, the high technical level that Leverkusen have demonstrated so often this season came into play again.
+On average, Leverkusen had 58 percent possession per game last term - the second highest figure in the Bundesliga.
+But against Bayern (ranked first with 59 percent), Alonso's men dominated the game in their work against the ball while not losing their own offensive threat.
+Once they reached the opponent's penalty area, the high technical level that Leverkusen have demonstrated so often under Alonso came into play again.

-"Today it was a slightly different game than normal," Alonso explained.
+"Today it was a slightly different game than normal," the Spaniard explained.
 But the Werkself coach and his players showed that they are an outstanding team not only in their style of play but especially in their football in general.